brianpattison/motion-loco/README.md

 # Motion-Loco

-Motion-Loco is a library for RubyMotion that includes Ember.js-inspired bindings, computed properties, and observers.
+Motion-Loco is a library for [RubyMotion](http://rubymotion.com) that includes [Ember.js](http://emberjs.com) inspired bindings, computed properties, and observers.

 Also included is a set of views that are easier to position and size.

+**I'm not using this in production yet.
+It might be ready, but I feel like it needs some more features to really be useful.**

 ## Installation